Updated On : January 17, 2023

 As we all know, newspaper reading is a time-consuming factor.
 Therefore, you should opt for selective reading.

-In this way, you can develop your ability to filter the Important topics for the CLAT exam while developing your knowledge on how to ignore the non-relevant topics.
+In this way, you can develop your ability to filter the Important topics for the CLAT exam while developing your knowledge on ignoring the non-relevant topics.

 The following are the important areas that you need to focus on while reading a newspaper: